 Carpentry is a profession with many health and safety risks.
 The machinery, heavy lifting, and toxic solvents used throughout the job can create a dangerous environment.

 However, many carpenters who worked before the 1980s were kept in the dark about one of the worst hazards of all: asbestos.

-Before metal studs were invented to frame drywall, carpenters were responsible for framing the inside and outside of virtually every residential, industrial, and commercial building as well as building smaller-scale products like furniture.
-This was also a time before the dangers of asbestos became public knowledge.
+Before metal studs were invented to frame drywall, carpenters were responsible for framing the inside and outside of virtually every residential, industrial, and commercial building.
+They also frequently built smaller-scale products like furniture.

 - Finishing cement

 - Floor tiles

 - Insulation (both spray-on and panel)

 - Wallboard products like drywall and tape

 However, by the 1920s some researchers had found indisputable evidence that inhaled or ingested asbestos fibers could lead to the development of fatal or debilitating diseases.

 Many companies that made asbestos-containing products failed to share this information with the public.
 They hid the knowledge that asbestos was harmful to human health and chose to put profits over the well-being of their employees and consumers.